 Handicaps - General

-The Huntington Senior Citizens Golf Club (“the Club”) participates in the USGA Handicap system (GHIN) through it's affiliation with the Metropolitan Golf Association (MGA) and provides each member of the Club with a USGA handicap revision every 2 weeks during the season.
+The Huntington Senior Citizens Golf Club (“the Club”) participates in the USGA Handicap system (GHIN) through it's affiliation with the Metropolitan Golf Association (MGA) and provides each member of the Club with a USGA handicap revision twice each month during the season.
 These handicaps are posted on the Bulletin Board at Crab Meadow and on the Member Handicaps web page on the web site.

 Using the Handicap

 During club handicap competitions, players enter their Playing Handicaps on the scorecard and then subtract handicap strokes from their gross scores to arrive at net scores.
 Higher handicap players subtract more strokes than lower handicap players, resulting in closer competition.

 Calculate your Playing Handicap for an event by multiplying your Posted Handicap (found on the Handicap Report on the website and bulletin board) by the event Handicap Allowance, identified on the Tournament Schedule to the right of the tournament name.
 (This number is the percentage of the Posted Handicap that is allowed for a particular tournament; e.g. M90% means men use 90% of their Posted handicap).
 There is a conversion chart on Bulletin Board and web site that converts values.
 No tee adjustments

 The Playing Handicap can be used for both total round and individual hole scoring, depending on the tournament.
 In the Tournament Schedule on the web site, weekly event names preceded by a "#" apply individual hole handicaps to determine the score for that hole.
 All other weekly tournaments just subtract the Adjusted Course Handicap from the 18 hole Gross score to arrive at the Final Net Score.